loganthorneloe/loganthorneloe.github.io/README.md

 # lathorne.github.io

-This is code for a simple personal website.
-Feel free to yoink it.
+This is a professional personal website/portfolio.
+It can be used for blocking or just for links.
+Feel free to fork it and use as you'd like.

+You can see it in action at https://loganthorneloe.com.